 “You wouldn’t be imposing on anything.
-I really do sleep in a fishbowl because I don’t like sleeping as human.
+I really do sleep in a fish bowl because I don’t like sleeping as human.
 Plus, I’d sincerely enjoy having some company.
-I need to practice my social skills because apparently, I have none… well, at least none that are acceptable according to my therapist.
-So now that we’ve established we’re not having sex, I think we should make small talk—or that’s what I think I’m supposed to do.
-Are you here to visit someone in Magic?”
-Alfred asked, with an awkwardly practiced politeness which looked something akin to constipation.
+I need to practice my social skills, because apparently, I have none… well, at least none that are acceptable to my therapist.”

 Rime had to think about how to answer.
 Was she there to visit?
 Or was she merely spying for the Goddess she loved while avoiding a too persistent male she loathed?
 “I came to Magic for many reasons.
 Some are things I can’t talk about yet.”

 “That’s okay.
 Everyone’s story is like that here,” Alfred said with confidence.
-“I’m sure you’ll fit right in with all the others keeping secrets.”
+“I’m sure you’ll fit right in with all the others who are keeping secrets.”

 Rime laughed.
 “Perhaps.
 We’ll see.”